 - Installation of general lighting control with daylighting in open office areas and new DLM controls in private offices

-In 2011 the UCSF Dolby Regeneration Medicine Building received three additional accolades: the New York AIA 2011 “Design” Award, the Design-Build Institute of America’s “Excellence in Design” Award, and “Top Honors” in the DBIA category of Industrial/Process/Research design.
+In 2011, the project received three accolades: the New York AIA 2011 “Design” Award, the Design-Build Institute of America’s “Excellence in Design” Award, and “Top Honors” in the DBIA category of Industrial/Process/Research design.